All Products

 image

-Step 3: Deploy an application named tea-readiness and configure readiness gates
+Step 3: Deploy the tea-readiness application with readiness gates

 apiVersion: apps/v1